 Top 4 Areas to Stay in Key West

 Key West might be small, but it is an incredibly diverse destination when you scratch beneath the surface.
-Each neighbourhood offers something different from the rest, and where you stay can really make or break your trip.
+Each of Key West’s neighbourhoods offers something different from the rest, and where you stay can really make or break your trip.
 Thankfully, getting around is super easy even for those that don’t have a car.
+It’s even easy to get to Key west international airport with the shuttle service.

-The Historic District, also known as the Old Town, is the beating heart of Key West.
+Old Town: The Key West historic district, also known as the Old Town, is the beating heart of the area.
 For first-time visitors, the Old Town is a great place to get a sense of what Key West is all about, with loads of attractions concentrated in the centre.
-You’ll also find most tour operators are based in this neighbourhood.
+You’ll also find most tour operators are based in Key West’s old town.

-Lying to the east of Old Town, New Town is a more modern neighbourhood is growing in popularity with visitors.
-Previously a residential area, it’s one of the cheapest places to stay on the Keys and is ideal for anyone traveling on a budget.
+New Town: Lying to the east of Old Town, New Town is a more modern neighbourhood that is growing in popularity with visitors.
+Previously a residential area, it’s one of the cheapest places to stay on the Keys and is ideal for anyone travelling on a budget as you’ll find some of Key West’s best hotels at a reasonable rate here.

-Key West is arguably the best place to stay in the Florida Keys for nightlife, thanks to vibrant Duval Street.
+Upper Duval and Lower Duval: Key West is arguably the best place to stay in the Florida Keys for nightlife, thanks to vibrant Duval Street.
 It cuts right through the Old Town, with Upper Duval and Lower Duval forming two popular neighbourhoods.
 You’ll find bustling parties, chilled-out bars, and everything in between in this neighbourhood.
-During the day, it’s a popular shopping area.
+During the day, it’s a popular shopping area as well as being close to the Key West historic seaport.

-Finally, Smathers Beach is offers a completely different vibe.
+Smathers Beach: Finally, Smathers Beach offers a completely different vibe.
 Laid-back condos and holiday rentals line the coast here, offering your own little secluded paradise in this tourist hotspot.
-For families, Smathers Beach is close enough to the city centre that you’ll have plenty to explore, but distant enough for some peace and quiet in the evenings.
+For families visiting Key West, Smathers Beach is close enough to the city centre that you’ll have plenty to explore but distant enough for some peace and quiet in the evenings.
+If you’re looking for a Key West resort then this is a great spot too.

 Still undecided?
 We’ve got some more information about each neighbourhood below, as well as our top accommodation picks and things to do in each area.